codeinthehole/meta-tic-tac-toe/README.md

     $ yarn start

+The app will be available at http://localhost:3000

+This will dynamically compile and serve `bundle.js` (but without hot module reloading).

+To test the production bundle, compile it with:

+    $ make compile

+and run a HTTP server from the `public` directory with:

+    $ make prod_server

 ### Test suite

-and browse the site at http://localhost:3000

-Run tests with:
+Run all tests with:

     $ yarn test

 ### Dependencies

-Add new production dependencies with:
+Add new _production_ dependencies with:

     $ yarn add $package

-Add new development dependencies with:
+Add new _development_ dependencies with:

     $ yarn add --dev $package